 Humphrey Bogart wears a trench coat as Rick Blaine with Ingrid Bergman as Ilsa Lund, Claude Rains as Captain Louis Renault, and Paul Henreid as Victor Laszlo in the 1942 American romantic drama film Casablanca (Credit: Warner Bros.)

-There’s something about the dark, rainy scenes that pair beautifully with the lightly-colored coat, and the look definitely managed to stick around in the minds of audiences during the 1940s.
+There’s something about the dark, rainy scenes that pairs beautifully with the lightly colored coat, and the look definitely managed to stick around in audiences’ minds during the 1940s.

-Burberry provided the coat for the film, and the company is credited with creating the iconic design of the trench coat as a whole.
+Burberry provided the coat for the film and is credited with creating the trench coat’s iconic design.
 It doesn’t get more iconic than that.

 11. The ‘Top Gun’ Jacket: Maverick’s Timeless Military Cool